William Tarlton, butcher.

 Several Tilson brothers were scattered throughout Ilkeston, sons of Cotmanhay couple, framework knitter John and Hannah (nee Bamford).

-Father John had been a local preacher and an excellent musician, a composer of ‘tunes’ and ‘anthems’.
+Father John had been a local Wesleyan preacher for 27 years, and an excellent musician, a composer of ‘tunes’ and ‘anthems’.

-All four of his sons, employed in the lace trade, could play musical instruments and sing well.
+All four of the Tilson sons, employed in the lace trade, could play musical instruments and sing well.

-3] Son Thomas also spent some time in Bath Street, moving to Queen Street and then Pimlico, where he died in February 1875, aged 59.
-He was an excellent violoncello player and at his death had been a member of the Wesleyan Chapel choir for 30 years.
+He was an excellent violoncello (small bass) player and at his death had been a member of the Wesleyan Chapel choir for 30 years.

-4] Youngest son Joseph … alias ‘Fiddler Joe’ …. played both violin and double bass with great accomplishment and was not reluctant to share his musical talents … as on one occasion in July 1863.
+Also a lacemaker by trade, Joseph played both violin and double bass with great accomplishment, hence his sobriquet ‘Fiddler Joe’.
+And he was never reluctant to share his musical talents with others … as on one occasion in July 1863.

 Unfortunately for his fellow townsfolk Joseph chose the middle of Bath Street as his stage, in the early hours of the morning.